State of Swift 2026

 Developer Tooling

-Xcode 26: Integrated AI assistant (ChatGPT built-in, additional providers via API key, local models via Ollama/LM Studio), 24% smaller download, 40% faster workspace loading, #Playground macro, Voice Control for Swift.
+Xcode 26: Integrated AI assistant (ChatGPT built-in, more providers via API key, local models via Ollama/LM Studio), 24% smaller download, 40% faster workspace loading, #Playground macro, Voice Control for Swift.

 VS Code: Official Swift extension transferred to swiftlang org with background indexing (Swift 6.1 default), Test Explorer, and swiftly integration.
 With 76% of developers using VS Code, Swift now meets developers where they are.